-In the I-to-V configuration, the IOUT of the DAC and the inverting node of the op amp must be connected as close as possible, and proper PCB layout techniques must be used.
-Because every code change corresponds to a step function, gain peaking may occur if the op amp has limited gain bandwidth product (GBP) and there is excessive parasitic capacitance at the inverting node.
+In the I-to-V configuration, the $I{OUT}$ of the DAC and the inverting node of the operational amplifier must be connected as close as possible, and proper printed circuit board (PCB) layout techniques must be used.
+Because every code change corresponds to a step function, gain peaking may occur if the operational amplifier has limited gain bandwidth product (GBP) and there is excessive parasitic capacitance at the inverting node.
 This parasitic capacitance introduces a pole into the open-loop response, which can cause ringing or instability in the closed-loop applications circuit.

-An optional compensation capacitor, C1, can be added in parallel with $R{FB}A$ for stability, as shown in Figure 38 and Figure 39.
+An optional compensation capacitor, C1, can be added in parallel with $R{FB}A$ for stability, as shown in Figure 32 and Figure 33.
 Too small a value of C1 can produce ringing at the output, whereas too large a value can adversely affect the settling time.
-C1 should be found empirically, but 1 pF to 2 pF is generally adequate for the compensation.
+C1 can be found empirically, but 1 pF to 2 pF is generally adequate for the compensation.